johnbachman/depmap_analysis/readme.md

 # DepMap Analysis

+DepMap Analysis is a project that aims at providing an automated framework for explaining high-throughput scientific data.

 ## Source of crispr data

-The Dependency Map portal managed by the Broad Institute: https://depmap.org/portal/
+We use the CRISPr data from the Dependency Map [portal](https://depmap.org/portal/) managed by the Broad Institute.

-Data download from [here](https://depmap.org/portal/download/all/), look for `gene_effect.csv`
+## Indra DepMap Service

+The INDRA DepMap Service is a web service that exposes the (pre-)assembled knowledge in INDRA for network path searches.
+Currently the service can only be run locally.
+See the [documentation](link-to-ipython-notebook-instructions) for instructions on how to run the service locally.

+## Funding

+DepMap Analysis is funded as part of the DARPA Automated Scientific Discovery Framework (ASDF), grant number W911NF018-1-0124.